 os styloideum (an accessor...

-Carpal coalition refers to fusion of two or more carpal bones, and although the most commonly involved bones are the lunate and triquetrum, most combinations of adjacent bones can be found to be coalesced.
+Carpal coalition refers to failure of separation of two or more carpal bones, and although the most commonly involved bones are the lunate and triquetrum, most combinations of adjacent bones can be found to be coalesced.

 Carpal height is used to diagnose and assess the severity of carpal collapse.
 It is defined as the distance between the base of third metacarpal and the subchondral bony cortex of the distal radius.
 But due to variations between individuals, it is more appropriate to calculate the carpal height ...